Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/06/a-good-solutions-secret.md

 “The amazing thing about mathematics is how its abstract equations keep enabling new solutions and highly relevant applications for the economy and society,” says Max Rössler, the donor of the Rössler Prize, who himself studied mathematics at ETH Zurich, did his doctorate on orbit calculations in space travel and taught at the Institute for Operations Research.
 “Siddhartha Mishra's research impressively demonstrates the incredible applicability of mathematics, as his equations support predictions of weather, earthquakes or tsunamis, for example, or also enable productive applications such as 3D printing with metals in industrial manufacturing.”

-## Approximations to complex situations

 As a rule, the nonlinear partial differential equations that Mishra studies relate to real phenomena that – like clouds, tornadoes or solar storms – are very complex and multidimensional and contain many dependencies, interactions, and uncertainties.
 These problems are often so complex that simple formulas cannot fully describe them.
 A solution satisfies an equation if, by inserting concrete values, it produces a true statement consistent with the measured facts.

+## Machine learning for speed and accuracy

+Mishra already has a few examples to show of speeding up computational time using machine learning:

+• In the case of the 3D printing process for metals, his approach reduced the computational time of the simulation from around four hours to one tenth of a second (0.1 s).
+• In the case of a tsunami early warning system, the computational time with Mishra's learning approach is around one hundredth of a second (10 -2 s).
+Previously, it took about an hour to predict from the earthquake event how a tsunami would evolve and spread.
 In the case of highly complex, multidimensional natural phenomena, a mathematician like Mishra works with approximations to the solutions of the equations.
 Real-world problems typically cannot be solved at all without approximations.
 “Nature itself and the equations we use to model nature are very often too complex to ultimately allow anything other than approximations,” says Mishra, “in a way, all mathematics is an approximation, as the ancient Greeks and the Indian mathematicians in the first century already said.”

 Today, mathematicians like Mishra have high-performance computers at their side.
 “Supercomputers can solve the differential equations for complex systems approximately,” says Mishra.
 Mishra also receives the Rössler Prize for very carefully formulating the “weaker” approximate solutions and converting them into algorithms.
 The quality of his algorithms is that they preserve the structure of a mathematical equation particularly well and in this way increase the accuracy of the simulations.
 However, not only do numerical approximation methods have a practical use for Mishra, but they also play a fundamental role in proving the validity, scope, and impact of an equation.

-## Machine learning for speed and accuracy

 Recently, Siddhartha Mishra, who is a member of the ETH AI Center , has started designing very powerful machine learning algorithms.
 Initially, he was concerned with shortening the computational time of the simulations.
 Now, questions are increasingly coming up about how machine learning could increase the accuracy of a simulation and solve previously unsolvable problems.

-Mishra already has a few examples to show of speeding up computational time using machine learning:

 “Machine learning simulations are supposed to be not just ten times faster, but ten thousand to a hundred thousand times faster,” says Mishra.
 One example of how learning algorithms increase the accuracy of a simulation comes from Geophysics research.
 Together with Yunan Yang, who most recently was a researcher at the Institute for Theoretical Studies , and other collaborators, he proposed a new machine learning algorithm to identify sub-surface geophysical properties by seismic imaging, i.e., by sending in seismic waves into the ground and recording their reflections at measuring stations on the surface.
 Mishra and Yang's algorithms are four to five times faster than previous algorithms, and they are also two to four times more accurate.

-## Rössler Prize

 Mishra also uses physics as inspiration for his machine learning algorithms: on the one hand, he uses machine learning for physics problems.
 On the other, he uses physics principles and concepts to develop more powerful, robust and reliable machine learning systems - for example, to refine imaging in neurology.

+## Rössler Prize

 Max Rössler gifted 10 million Swiss francs to the ETH Zurich Foundation in 2008.
 He donates the interest from this estate in the form of an annual award for ETH professors in the expansion phase of their research careers.
 The Rössler Prize is worth 200,000 Swiss francs, making it the most highly endowed research award at ETH Zurich.
 It is conferred annually at the ETH Zurich Foundation ’s “thanksgiving” event.
 Rössler studied mathematics at ETH Zurich and wrote his doctoral dissertation on orbit calculations in space travel.
 After a spell as guest researcher at Harvard University, he returned to ETH, where he was a senior scientist and lecturer at the Institute of Operations Research from 1967 to 1978.
 He later worked in wealth management before retiring from business life.
 In 2013, he was awarded the title of Honorary Councillor by ETH Zurich.